phu004/django_part_five/README.md

     def __str__(self):
         return self.name
 ```
-Create a new path in "urls.py" so the user could reach the form by typing the path "/main/createPerson".
+Add a new path in "urls.py" (inside the main app folder), so the user can  reach the form by typing the path "/main/createPerson".
 The path should pass the request to a function called "createPerson" in views.py.
 <details>
   <summary>Click for solution</summary>